 Resilience and adaptation strategies for climate change are being implemented across the United States by governments, communities, businesses, and individuals.
-Implementation typically includes some type of upfront investment to achieve longer-term savings and can be guided with benefit-cost analyses.
-Effective adaptation can also enhance social wellbeing, which can be incorporated into benefit-cost procedures.
-Some of these benefits include opportunity, health, equity, security, education, social connectivity, cultural resources, and environmental quality.
-Adaptation actions that address multiple community goals (not just climate change) are typically more effective that those that don't.
+Implementation typically includes some type of upfront investment to achieve longer-term savings and can be guided with benefit-cost analyses or other prioritization ranking approaches.
+Effective adaptation can also enhance social wellbeing.
+Some of these benefits include opportunity, health, equity, security, education, social connectivity, cultural resource stewardship, and environmental quality.
+Adaptation actions that address multiple community goals (not just climate change) are typically more effective that those that don't.18

-5.2 COASTAL FLOOD AND INTENSE RAINFALL HAZARDS STRATEGIES, MEASURES, AND RECOMMENDATIONS
+5.2 COASTAL FLOOD AND INTENSE RAINFALL HAZARDS STRATEGIES AND MEASURES